Is Portugal Safe? What You Need to Know Before Moving

 Yes, Americans are welcome in Portugal.
 Portugal is known for its warm and friendly hospitality towards tourists and expatriates from various countries, including the United States.
 The country has a thriving expatriate community, and English is widely spoken, making it relatively easy for Americans to communicate and integrate into Portuguese society.

 Traveling to Portugal typically involves low risks.
 However, use common sense and exercise normal precautions to prevent pickpocketing, particularly in crowded tourist areas.
-Make sure to respect ocean safety, drive attentively on winding and narrow roads, and stay informed about local weather conditions.
+Make sure to respect ocean safety, drive attentively on winding and narrow roads, ensure your health insurance is up to date, and stay informed about local weather conditions through social media or news apps.

 Both Portugal and Spain are generally considered safe countries for residents and travelers.
 However, Portugal is a bit safer.
 According to the 2022 Global Peace Index ranking, Portugal country ranks seventh among the safest countries in the world.
 Spain, on the other hand, ranks 32nd.